Don't Judge Me

-"Don't Judge Me" is a song by American singer and songwriter Chris Brown on his fifth studio album, Fortune (2012).
+"Don't Judge Me" is a song by American singer Chris Brown on his fifth studio album, Fortune (2012).
 It was produced by the Messengers, and written by Brown, Nasri Atweh, Adam Messinger and Mark "Pelli" Pellizzer.
 The song was sent to urban contemporary radio stations in the United States on August 14, 2012, as the fifth and final single from the album.
-"Don't Judge Me" is a midtempo ballad, with lyrics in which Brown asks his lover to forgive him "for his past indiscretions" and "move on with the future."
-The lyrics reportedly referred to Brown's former relationships with aspiring American model and fashion designer Karrueche Tran and Barbadian recording artist Rihanna.
+"Don't Judge Me" is a midtempo ballad, with lyrics in which Brown asks his lover to forgive him for his past indiscretions and move on with the future.

-"Don't Judge Me" received positive reviews from music critics; some complimented the song and considered it a highlight on Fortune, while others criticized its production.
+"Don't Judge Me" received mostly positive reviews from music critics, with some considering it a highlight on Fortune.
 In the United States, "Don't Judge Me" reached number 10 on the R&B Songs chart, number 18 on the Hot R&B/Hip-Hop Songs chart, and number 67 on the Billboard Hot 100 chart.
 It also appeared on the singles chart in Australia, Austria, Belgium, France, Germany, Hungary, and the United Kingdom.
 The accompanying music video was directed by Colin Tilley and Brown.
 In the video, Brown goes on a "suicide mission" into outer space to save the world from an alien ship invading Earth.
 The video received a positive reception from most critics, particularly for its presentation.